CATEGORIES OF MEMBERSHIP

 (e) No additional levies will be imposed upon Clubhouse Members.

-(a) By payment of a lump sum to be agreed by the Board, a Member will enjoy the benefits in perpetuity of being a Full 7 Day Member of the Club with no future subscription costs.
+(a) By payment of a lump sum to be agreed by the Board, a Member will be entitled in perpetuity to all rights and privileges of the Club without restriction with no future subscription costs.

 (b) Levies and union dues are still payable by Life Members